The Bankrate promise

 There are safeguards to prevent the Surprise Savings feature from making transfers of $100 or more and no more than three times a week.
+It will also alert you any time an automatic transfer is made.
 An Ally savings account is needed to use Surprise Savings, but it can be linked to any checking account.

 Best for: Unexpected savings

 Huntington Bank’s Money Scout is an automatic savings tool designed to help the regional bank’s customers figure out how much they can save.

 The Money Scout tool analyzes customers’ spending habits, income and recurring expenses to determine how much money can be moved from checking to savings.
 When Money Scout finds money that’s not being used in checking, it transfers the amount ($5 to $50 ) into savings.
 The feature sends an alert each time a transfer is made, so that consumers can monitor their account balances for any overdraft risk and cancel the transfer before midnight that day if the funds are needed.

 To use the Money Scout, both a checking and a savings account with Huntington are required.
 The bank offers a couple of interest-bearing checking accounts for a monthly fee, and it has one free checking account option that doesn’t earn interest.
 There are also ways to get the fees waived, such as by maintaining a minimum account balance.

 Cost: Free.
 But a Huntington checking account and savings account are required to use the feature.
 Some fees may apply to manage these accounts.

 USAA savings tools